 Austria currently has no national (federal) drug strategy or action plan document.
 However, a national prevention and addiction strategy, as planned in the Government Policy Statement 2013–18, is being developed.
 Funded by the Federal Ministry of Health, a Delphi study was undertaken based on an expanded definition of prevention, taking into account both drug use and forms of addiction not related to substances.
 Following the study’s completion, the Ministry of Health has established a working group to take the strategy’s development forward.

-In 2011 Styria launched its new addiction policy, which addresses demand and supply reduction issues and places a focus on, inter alia, harm reduction and addressing prescription medication abuse and other non-substance related forms of addiction alongside illicit drug problems.
+The goals and principles of the Austrian drug policy are reflected in its legislative texts.
+The main objective of policy is a society as free from addiction as possible, with a central principle being to define drug dependence as a disease and consequently draw a distinction between drug dependence and trafficking.
+These elements can also be found in the drug and addiction strategies or concepts of the nine Austrian provinces, which were developed between 1980 (Vorarlberg) and 2002 (Upper Austria).
+While Carinthia’s addiction plan was extended to 2016, several other provinces have developed new strategies.
+In December 2010 Lower Austria adopted its addiction plan for 2011–15 based on the four pillars of: prevention; advice and treatment; social integration; quality assurance and documentation.In 2011 Styria launched its new addiction policy, which addresses demand and supply reduction issues and places a focus on, inter alia, harm reduction and addressing prescription medication abuse and other non-substance related forms of addiction alongside illicit drug problems.
 The new 2012 drug strategy for Tyrol also addresses illicit drug problems, licit drugs and other forms of addiction.
 While Salzburg originally adopted its drug action plan in 1999, in 2011 it finalised the evaluation of the measures in place in order to advance the drug support and treatment system.
 Vienna launched its new addiction and drug strategy in 2013, with an emphasis on social integration, low-threshold service provision, and new substances and forms of addiction.

 At the federal level there are two interlinked structures for coordinating drug policy.
 The first of these, the Federal Drug Coordination Office, is attached to the Ministry of Health and is responsible for drug policy coordination.
 It manages the operational coordination of federal drug policies, prepares drug-related ministerial decisions and participates in European and international drug policy forums on Austria’s behalf.
 Comprised of three permanent representatives from the Ministry of Health, the Ministry of the Interior and the Ministry of Justice, participants from other ministries are involved on an ad hoc basis.

 At the provincial level there are three main mechanisms for coordinating drug policy.
 The Provincial Conference of Drug Coordinators facilitates inter-regional drug policy coordination among the provinces.
 It is tasked with establishing joint positions and statements.
-Provincial representatives manage the coordination of actions in the drugs field.
+Provincial representatives manage the coordination of actions in the drug field.
 Each province appoints a representative, referred to as addiction coordinators, addiction representatives, drug coordinators or drug representatives.
 Drug or Addiction Coordination Offices and Addiction Prevention Units have also been set up in all of Austria’s provinces.